 Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

-The following is a lecture given by Srila Gurudeva, Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja, on the ever-fresh glories of Nityananda Prabhu, given in Australia on February 20, 1997.
+The following is a lecture given by Srila Gurudeva, Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja, on the ever-fresh glories of Nityananda Prabhu.
 This is Part 2.
 Part 1 was sent out on Rama-navami, in April.
-If you didn’t have the opportunity to read it, you can find it, click here.
-To hear the soundfile, click here. ]
+If you didn’t have the opportunity to read it, you can find it, click here.]

 We will discuss the pastimes of Nityananda Prabhu: Jagai and Madhai and other pastimes, such as vyasa-puja and Mahaprabu’s sannyasa-lila.
 The Lord’s associates went with Caitanya Mahaprabhu and Nityananda Prabhu to Jagannatha Puri.
 We will discuss how, in the midway, Nityananda Prabhu broke Mahaprabhu’s danda.
 Caitanya Mahaprabhu then left all His associates and went to Jagannatha Puri, where He took darsana of Jagannatha and prayed to that Deity, “Oh Vrajendra-nandana (the son of the King of Vraja, Nanda Maharaja), You are not a statue.
 You are personally Yasoda-nandana (the son of Mother Yasoda), Vrajendra-nandana.”